 Who are the IARU Officers?

 Ole Garpestad, LA2RR, is Vice President.
-Ole was also elected in 2009 and is serving his third five-year term, as is Tim.
+Ole was also elected in 2009 and is serving his third five-year term.

 The IARU Secretary is appointed by the International Secretariat, ARRL.
 Joel Harrison, W5ZN, was appointed Secretary effective 1 July 2021.